Graduate Program in Philosophy Handbook

 Supplemental funding is also usually available to support summer language study, other specialized coursework, or conference attendance.
 In particular, there are two standing sources for conference travel:

-2. Departmental Travel Money: Students can also apply to the department for reimbursement of expenses incurred by conference attendance: up to $500 if attending, $1,000 if presenting.
+2. Departmental Travel Money: Students can also apply to the department for reimbursement of expenses incurred by conference attendance during the regular academic year (fall/spring): up to $500 if attending, $1,000 if presenting.
 The request has to be approved (preferably in advance) by the student’s special committee chair and the DGS.
 The form can be found online here.
 After submitting the online form, email all relevant receipts to philosophy@cornell.edu to complete the process.
 Expenses incurred for presenting at conferences will be reimbursed by the department only after the Grad School Conference Travel Grant has been exhausted.

 The Norman Malcolm Fellowship is an endowed fellowship that resides at and is managed by the Sage School and provides for a graduate student exchange between the philosophy departments at Cornell and King's College London.
 The fellowship is normally awarded to one graduate student each academic year, with Cornell and King's awarding the fellowship in alternating years.
 For Cornell students, the fellowship provides for one semester of time at King’s, including a living stipend (the same amount as received by Cornell graduate students in residence at Ithaca for the semester), health insurance, and a semester’s tuition at King’s.
 This fellowship counts as an external fellowship, and thus does not use up any of the recipient’s promised support from the Sage School.
 All graduate students are eligible to apply; but a recipient who would be in the fourth year or beyond during the fellowship year must have passed the A Exam before starting the term at King’s.